RobustoFramework/Robusto/components/robusto/proxy/README.md

 delegate-to-controller deliveries use negotiated begin, chunk, and commit events; the controller invokes the application callback only after complete reassembly.
-The wire format retains the public `uint32_t` message length and does not impose a smaller message cap.
+The wire format retains the public `uint32_t` message length and does not impose a smaller directional message cap.
+Practical payload size in either direction is determined at runtime by the contiguous allocations that succeed while the application and transport are active.

 Each sender must own one contiguous payload while a transfer is active.
 The current ESP32-C6 build has no PSRAM, so both inbound publish reassembly and an outbound queued delivery are limited by available 8-bit heap under load.
 The ESP32-P4 client prefers PSRAM for delivery reassembly and falls back to internal 8-bit heap.
+When a chunked publish is synchronously delivered to a delegated subscription, the C6 transfers ownership of the completed reassembly buffer to the outbound queue instead of allocating a second full copy.
 C6 delivery allocation or queue pressure drops the complete newest delivery and increments `delivery_drops`; query PubSub status and monitor P4 sequence-gap counters rather than interpreting a missing large topic as a subscription failure.

 ## Layout